lutherBenny/lutherBenny/README.md

 ┌─────────────────────────────────────────────────────────────┐
 │                                                               │
-│   Started in data — Excel, SQL, Power BI, Python.            │ │   Spent years turning messy clinic records into reports      │ │   people actually trust and act on.                          │ │                                                                │ │   Now building the other side of the stack:                  │ │   React, JavaScript, Tailwind — shipping real, deployed apps │ │   instead of just analyzing other people's.                  │ │                                                                │ │   Analyst first.
-Builder second.
-Both, always learning.      │ │                                                                │
+│   Started in data — Excel, SQL, Power BI, Python.            │ │   Spent 5+ years turning messy clinic records into reports   │ │   people actually trust and act on, at Dr. Raman's Clinic,   │ │   Ambur.                                                      │ │                                                                │
+│   Completed React, JavaScript & Tailwind CSS (2024) and      │
+│   Prompt Engineering (2025) to build the other side of the   │ │   stack — the deployed apps below are the result.            │ │                                                                │
+│   Currently leveling up in AI-Driven Data Analytics at       │ │   Entri Academy.                                              │ │                                                                │
 └─────────────────────────────────────────────────────────────┘
 ```